Is 3h30 a Realistic Goal for My First Marathon?

 3hr30 marathon

 You can still aim for a 3:30 marathon.
 You just need more time.
 Keep your consistency up over the next 18 months.
-Keep that long run going.
-Running life is great when every weekend you tick off a half marathon in your long run.
+Get a consistent long run going.
+Running life is great when every weekend you tick off an easy half marathon or more in your long run.
 You then have a fantastic base to start your marathon training.
+Yes, you read that right.

 ... hit 20 miles multiple times in your cycle...

-.... add some quality miles to your long runs (progression runs or fast-finish runs)...
+.... add quality miles to your long runs (progression runs or fast-finish runs)...

 .... do a mid-week long run of at least 90 minutes to support your cardiovascular base building.